raison00/Design-Resources/README.md

 ## Data Visualization
 * [Profiling Flutter Applications Using the Timeline](https://medium.com/flutter/profiling-flutter-applications-using-the-timeline-a1a434964af3): The Timeline allows you to find and address specific performance issues in your application.
+* [Visualizing Performance with Flame Graphs](https://www.youtube.com/watch?v=D53T1Ejig1Q): This talk describes the background for this work, and the challenges encountered when profiling stack traces and resolving symbols for different languages, including for just-in-time compiler runtimes.
+Instructions will be included generating mixed-mode flame graphs on Linux, and examples from our use at Netflix with Java.
+Advanced flame graph types will be described, including differential, off-CPU, chain graphs, memory, and TCP events.
+Finally, future work and unsolved problems in this area will be discussed.
 * [Data Visualization Principles: Lessons from Tufte](https://moz.com/blog/data-visualization-principles-lessons-from-tufte):How Data Visualization impacts from an SEO lens
 * [Flame Graphs and Flame Charts](https://www.georgevreilly.com/blog/2016/08/23/FlameGraphsAndFlameCharts.html): Flame graphs are a clever, in­for­ma­tion-dense way to present computer per­for­mance.
 * [The Flame Graph](https://queue.acm.org/detail.cfm?id=2927301): This visualization of software execution is a new necessity for performance profiling and debugging.